1.1 “Affiliate” means any entity directly or indirectly controlling, controlled by, or under common control with, Customer or SeaLogs.

-1.7 “Documentation” means the documentation provided by SeaLogs to Customer in electronic format that describe the features, functions and operation of the SeaLogs Services.
+1.7 “Documentation” means the documentation provided by SeaLogs to Customer in an electronic format that describe the features, functions and operation of the SeaLogs Services.

 1.8 “Eligible User” means any individual affiliated with Customer who Customer authorizes to use the SeaLogs Services.
 If a Customer is an individual, the Customer may be the same person as the Eligible User.
 As between a Customer and an Eligible User, the Customer will be the owner of the SeaLogs Data and Customer is responsible for the acts and omissions of its Eligible Users.

 1.9 “Order” means an order for SeaLogs Services.

 1.10 “Parties” means SeaLogs and Customer, each a Party.

 1.12 “Logbook” means as quoted from Wikipedia “a logbook is a series of official and legally binding documents.”
 Logbook means the official logbook prescribed by Part 73 of the Maritime Rules or required to be maintained under rule 19.66 http://www.maritimenz.govt.nz/Rules/List-of-all-rules/Part19-maritime-rule.asp

 1.13 Trip Report (TR) means a communication from the master or crew of a ship to a nominated shore-based contact detailing— (a) when the ship is departing from a stated position; (b) the ship’s destination; (c) the total number of people on board; and (d) when the shore-based contact can next expect contact from the master.